-Louisiana is an “at fault” state for automobile insurance.
+As any accident attorney will tell you, Louisiana is an “at fault” state for automobile insurance.
 In other words, the driver who caused the accident is “at fault” and responsible for the damages caused by the accident.
 Therefore, to recover money for an accident claim, you must prove the other driver caused the collision.

 Elements for Proving Liability in an Accident

 To prove that the other driver is liable for your damages, you must present evidence that proves each of the legal elements for liability.
 In Louisiana, you must show:

 - The other driver owed you a duty;